RayanWang/Speech_emotion_recognition_BLSTM/README.md

 # Future work

-- The features I used may need to be selected from the feature matrix fetched by pyAudioAnalysis, that means to filter out some useless info.
+- The features I used may have to be re-selected from the feature matrix fetched through pyAudioAnalysis, that means to filter out some useless info.
-- Update the architecture of the network to improve the accuracy (already in progress).
+- Update the current network architecture to improve the accuracy (already in progress).